Here we explain what a Trial Balance is and where you can find it in FreeAgent.

 It also makes sure the opening balance entries balance.

-You can filter the TB by date using this drop-down menu at the top left.
-A TB is always shown as at a given date, because it shows the balances in those accounts as at that date.
+You can filter the TB by date using the drop-down menu at the top of the page.

 If you're using the flat rate scheme, your expenses will be inclusive of VAT, your sales net of standard VAT and the difference between the flat rate and standard rate from your sales will show in the Flat Rate Scheme Surplus account.